frdfsnlght/DumpCalendar2/README.md

 # DumpCalendar2
-Converts ICS files for taxes
+Converts an ICS file to a tab-separated output.

+Instructions are at the top of the script.